 Food and Drink on Campus

-To promote sustainable drink consumption, outlets at QMUL offer a discount for hot drinks sold in reusable cups- 20% at Students' Union outlets and 15% at University venues.
+To promote sustainable drink consumption, outlets at QMUL offer a discount for hot drinks sold in reusable cups- 20% at Students' Union outlets and University venues.
 As well as this, free access to drinking water is available across the University.
 Find the nearest using our water fountain map below.

 Reducing Food Waste